MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-ios.md

 ### To run your app on the iOS Simulator <a name="iOSSimulator"></a>

-1. Make sure that you have [installed required software](../first-steps/ios-guide.md#install), including the remote agent, on a Mac that meets all system requirements, and that you have started the remote agent.
+1. Make sure that you have [installed required software](../first-steps/ios-guide.md#mac-install), including the remote agent, on a Mac that meets all system requirements, and that you have started the remote agent.

-2. Make sure that you have [specified iOS processing](../first-steps/ios-guide.md#getInfo), the host name or IP address, port, and security PIN in Visual Studio.
+2. Make sure that you have [configured Visual Studio for iOS development](../first-steps/ios-guide.md#visual-studio-configuration), the host name or IP address, port, and security PIN in Visual Studio.

 3. With your app open in Visual Studio, choose **iOS** from the **Solution Platforms** list.
 If you don’t see this list, choose **Solution Platforms** from the **Add/Remove Buttons** list to display it.